 Just some fun implementing a coral growth algorithm in Houdini roughly based on the following papers:

 J. A. Kaandorp: Macroscopic Modelling of Environmental Influence on Growth and Form of Sponges and Corals Using the Accretive Growth Model

 R. Merks, A. Hoekstra, J. Kaandorp, P. Sloot: Models of coral growth: spontaneous branching, compactification and the Laplacian growth assumption

 The setup is quite simple and basically a bi-directional simulation model in which the environment (sunlight, fluid flow, nutrient concentration) influences the growth process but also gets influenced likewise by the growing structure itself.
 The images below are visualizing this interrelation by showing the resulting geometry after some of the environmental conditions have been changed.

 This is a topic I came across a long time ago when I was confronted with the following question: How do you distribute objects in a way, that for a particular location and for a given time frame, the overall amount of sunlight on the surface get’s maximized?
-Well, theoretically it’s quite easy since it is a classical optimization problem but how does one accurately calculate the illuminance values needed to thise?
+Well, theoretically it’s quite easy since it is a classical optimization problem but how does one accurately calculate the illuminance values needed for this?
 The first and obvious choice is probably to use Mantra.
-Even though Mantra is a great path tracer it won’t work because of various reasons.
-But Mainly just because it is simply not meant to be used for daylight and solar analysis but to render huge amount of data and to produce stunning pictures.
+Even though Mantra is a fantastic render engine it won’t work well for a number of reasons.
+Mainly because Mantra is simply not meant to be used for daylight and solar analysis but to render huge amount of data and to produce stunning images.

-A render engine which is quite the opposite in this regard and commonly used for such simulations is Radiance.
-It provides everything needed for this kind of analysis and it is fairly easy to use.
+However, a render engine which is quite the opposite in this regard and extensively used for such simulations is Radiance.
+It provides everything needed for this kind of work and furthermore it is fairly easy to use.
 For this very reason I thought it might be a good idea to write some python scripts to share geometry and data between Houdini and Radiance.
-While this worked generally hassle-free it was unfortunately slow and the lack of interactivity became a problem.
+While this worked quite hassle-free in general, it was unfortunately slow and the lack of interactivity became a problem.
 The reason for this was mainly because of the somewhat cumbersome workflow and data exchange between the two programs which was as follow:

 Export geometry and sample grids as OBJ